sudheerapte/popcornserver/doc/README.md

                  + - locked
 ```

-The machine consists at least of one root node, which is always a
+The machine contains one root node, which is always a
 concurrent-parent state node.
-The root node is always marked current.
+The root node is always current.

 The rules are: